Taste of Love (EP): Live performances

-Twice performed "Alcohol-Free" on The Ellen DeGeneres Show on June 9.
+Twice performed "Alcohol-Free" for the first time on The Ellen DeGeneres Show on June 9.
+They then began performing the song on South Korean music shows, starting with M Countdown on June 10.
+This was followed by performances on Music Bank, Show!
+Music Core, and Inkigayo.

 Critical reception

 Upon its release, Taste of Love received positive responses from music critics, who praised Twice's musical growth towards a more mature sound while maintaining their signature catchiness.
 On Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a mean score of 77 based on 5 reviews, indicating "generally favorable reviews".

 AllMusic's David Crone called Taste of Love a "bundle of summer anthems with the vivid emotions of summertime passion", which comes as a result of its production, "swooning vocals", and the "breezy yet seductive sonic direction".
 It was given a 75 out of 100 rating by Beats Per Minute, citing that it is "a set of six slickly-produced songs that take place from sunset into the hazy summer night".
 In a 7.3 out of ten review for Pitchfork, Joshua Minsoo Kim said that it overflows with "moments of clear, magnetic confidence", and said that the group's devotion to breeziness cements it as one of K-pop's best summer albums.

 Angela Patricia Suacillo of NME praised the group's versatility in concept execution and vocal performances.
 Describing it as an "upbeat, groovy exploration", the reviewer called it one of Twice's "more powerful" releases for showing their growth as artists and involvement in the creative process, yet criticized "Alcohol-Free" for lacking excitement.
 Similarly, IZM critic Kim Seong-yeop found "Alcohol-Free" lackluster, saying "the simple melody leaves a boring taste", however, the critic was more optimistic of the b-side tracks.
-In a mixed review, Ana Clara Ribeiro of PopMatters noted that while Taste of Love is a good album, it does not have the "enough 'wow' for its own good".
+In a mixed review, Ana Clara Ribeiro of PopMatters noted that while Taste of Love is a good album, it does not have "enough 'wow' for its own good".